MrG01/Transportium/Day 3/README.md

-# Day 2
+# Day 3

-Task for day 3 invovled
+Task for day 3 involved
    - Installing the service worker
    - Adding a manifest.json